komorebi424/DST-SGNN/README.md

 ## Overview

-DST-SGNN: Dynamic Spatio-Temporal Stiefel Graph Neural Network
+**DST-SGNN: Dynamic Spatio-Temporal Stiefel Graph Neural Network**

 This project introduces the Dynamic Spatio-Temporal Stiefel Graph Neural Network (DST-SGNN), designed to efficiently forecast spatio-temporal time series (STTS) data.
 STTS appear in various applications, but forecasting them is challenging due to complex dependencies across both time and space.

-LAD-SGNN: LLM-Augmented Stiefel Graph Neural Networks
+**LAD-SGNN: LLM-Augmented Stiefel Graph Neural Networks**

 LAD-SGNN is an LLM-enhanced version of DST-SGNN (IJCAI) for spatiotemporal forecasting.
 Building on Stiefel spectral graph convolution, LAD-SGNN incorporates large language model features to improve both structural and semantic modeling.

-Key improvements and highlights:
+**Key improvements and highlights:**

-Comprehensive review and context: Model design is informed by a thorough reorganization of spatiotemporal forecasting studies, including recent LLM-based approaches.
+**Comprehensive review and context**: Model design is informed by a thorough reorganization of spatiotemporal forecasting studies, including recent LLM-based approaches.

-LLM integration with structured prompts: A lightweight LLM framework is embedded with a spatio-temporal alignment mechanism, enabling unified structural and semantic modeling.
+**LLM integration with structured prompts**: A lightweight LLM framework is embedded with a spatio-temporal alignment mechanism, enabling unified structural and semantic modeling.

-Expanded experimental evaluation: Evaluated on zero-shot and few-shot forecasting across ten real-world datasets, supported by ablation and sensitivity analyses.
+**Expanded experimental evaluation**: Evaluated on zero-shot and few-shot forecasting across ten real-world datasets, supported by ablation and sensitivity analyses.

 This repository provides code and examples to replicate LAD-SGNN experiments and explore its LLM-augmented forecasting capabilities.